Content Intelligence Marketing: Why B2B Companies need it

 In the fiercely competitive modern B2B landscape, merely guessing & telling stories aren’t a useful tactics.
 Marketers need to rely on data-driven insights so that they can capture the interests of their prospects & frame an impactful storyline reflecting on brand equity as well as the value propositions of the product or services at disposal, in conjunction with the interest-areas of the prospects.

-Content Intelligence can be implemented in creating multichannel content strategy as well as in running hyper-targeted campaigns based on predictive pieces of content.
-Content Intelligence platforms allow marketers to amass, precognitive as well as real-time insights about the underlying interests of their followers, as well as prospects.
-Resonating with the interest areas of the audiences, hyper-targeted pieces of content can be created to optimize sales conversions.
+Hyper-targeted content can be developed to maximize sales conversions by resonating with the audiences’ interests.
 Content intelligence leverages social listening, too.
 Thus, marketers can analyze how the audiences engage with the diverse pieces of content on different social media platforms & can deduce which types of content perform exceptionally well on the different social platforms.

 Content Intelligence can help in optimizing the multichannel content strategies by fixing the loopholes associated with the existing frameworks.
 It aids marketers in analyzing the preferred formats in which the prospects want to consume the pieces of content.
 Accordingly, the content strategists need to create diverse forms of snackable content in the form of blog posts, podcasts, ebooks, infographics, slideshares or webinars.
 Marketers can also test-run the diverse formats of content & accordingly, can repurpose their multichannel content strategies as & when required.